 So we went out and compared among dozens of popular shoes that are ideal for doctors.
 Based on things like material, cushioning and support, we choose the 5 best shoes for doctors and other health professionals.

-Whether you are planning or already are a doctor or a nurse, these are our top five recommendations for your ideal hospital footwear.
+Whether you are planning or already are a doctor or a nurse, these are our top five recommendations for your ideal hospital footwear in the UK.
 Note that all of them are unisex.

 Which are the best shoes for doctors, nurses and medical professionals?